danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 [Back to top](#top)

-Nor is the paradox limited to jars and parabolas.
+Nor is this a paradox just for jars and parabolas.
 Consider the open door we find in Homer's *Odyssey*, that allows the suitors of Penelope to fill the house of Odysseus in his absence, but in the *abuse* of hospitality.
 Or the open eyes